alibabacloud-howto/solution-marketplace-wordpress/README.md

 # WordPress (Marketplace) on Alibaba Cloud
 Quick start with WordPress on Alibaba Cloud.
 We use the [WordPress image on Alibaba Cloud Marketplace](https://marketplace.alibabacloud.com/products/56720001/WP_CMS_on_LAMP-sgcmjj00025386.html).

+Since in this tutorial, we will reply on the Terraform to provision the cloud resources.
+If you are the 1st time to use Terraform, please refer to [https://github.com/alibabacloud-howto/terraform-templates](https://github.com/alibabacloud-howto/terraform-templates) to learn how to install and use the Terraform on different operating systems.

 ### Project URL
 [https://github.com/alibabacloud-howto/solution-marketplace-wordpress](https://github.com/alibabacloud-howto/solution-marketplace-wordpress)